 Our goal is to provide guidance, support and comfort to individuals and their families as they journey through the dying process.

 Journey Home is a privately, incorporated 501-c3 home, offering care to two persons at one time, within a home setting.
 Residents at Journey Home are referred to us by one of two Certified Hospice agencies: UR medicine Hospice or Lifetime Care Hospice.

 Each prospective resident must have a terminal illness with a prognosis of three months or less.
 They are then interviewed by our nursing staff to make sure that Journey Home is a good match for their needs and for ours.

 We do not discriminate against age, race, religion or gender.
 We do accept all illnesses including HIV+/AIDS.
 Read More…

 Who Performs the Care at JH?

 Trained volunteers are the heart of Journey Home.
 They are guided by our Nursing Staff, the residents Hospice agency team and their own Physician.
-Journey Home also has a Medical Director- Joseph Finetti, MD who works closely with the nurses to ensure proper care within our home.
+Journey Home is fortunate to have Joseph Finetti, MD as a medical consultant to the nurses.

 How Can the Care Be Free of Charge?